FRC-6390/Swerve2021/README.md

     3. Reduces repetition of others testing similar code

 ### Update Change Log
-    Change Log is used to keep track of progress and what you have changed or added. \n Simillar to a diary but for programming
+    Change Log is used to keep track of progress and what you have changed or added. /n Simillar to a diary but for programming